sageseid/sageseid/README.md

 Agile methodologies

-### 👯 I’m looking to for exicting remote IOS opportunities to collaborate on
+### 👯 I’m looking to for exicting remote mobile development opportunities to collaborate on

 ### 📫 How to reach me: